fourstix/Elfos-I2C-Libraries/I2C_API.md

 This allows the routines to manipulate the i2c outputs without disturbing the values of other bits on the output port.

-These routines are meant to be called using the SCRT in Elf/OS, with X=R2 being the stack pointer.
+These routines are meant to be called using the SCRT (Standard Call and Return routines) in Elf/OS, with X=R2 being the stack pointer.

 I2C Setup API
 -------------

 ## ic2_init
 This routine initializes the i2c bus.
 It should be called before any other i2c functions.